internetofwater/docs.geoconnex.us/docs/access/api/sparql.md

 LIMIT 10
 EOM

-# URL encode the query
+# URL encode the query so we can send it as a URL parameter
 ENCODED_QUERY=$(python3 -c "import urllib.parse; print(urllib.parse.quote('''$SPARQL_QUERY'''))")

 # Define the endpoint URL
 ENDPOINT="https://graph.geoconnex.us/repositories/iow?query=$ENCODED_QUERY"

-# Send the query using curl with Accept header set to application/sparql-results+json
+# Send the query as a GET request by using URL parameters and encoding the query
 curl -X GET --header 'Accept: application/sparql-results+json' "$ENDPOINT"

+# Send the query as a POST request by using the query in the body
+curl -X POST --header 'Accept: application/sparql-results+json' --header 'Content-Type: application/sparql-query' --data "$SPARQL_QUERY" "$ENDPOINT"
     ```
   </TabItem>